The boundary of the Milnor fibre and a linking invariant of finitely determined germs: Introduction

 The Ekholm--Sz\H ucs invariant $L(f)$ of a stable immersion $ f: S^3 \looparrowright \R^5$ measures the linking of the image with a copy of the double values, shifted slightly along a suitably chosen normal vector field.
 In the literature different versions of the definition of $L$ can be found (see \cite{ekholm3, ekholm4, ESz, saeki, juhasz}), which differ from each other in the choice of the normal vector fields.
 Some of the references use the Seifert framing of the double point curve of $f$ in $S^3$ pushed forward by $df$, while other ones use the homotopically unique normal framing of the immersion $f$ (`global normal framing').
 In both cases, there are two vectors at a double value, coming from its two preimages, and the set of double values is shifted along the sum of the two vectors.
 The equivalence of the different versions of $L$, i.e. $L_1(f)=-L_2(f)$, is proved recently in \cite{PS}, based on their opposite behavior with respect to regular homotopies.

 What is the relation between the two vector fields, the Seifert framing of the double point set and the global normal framing of the immersion, that implies the equality of the invariants with opposite sign?
-Motivated by this question, we define infinitely many versions of $L$ for each component of the set of double values by using arbitrary normal vector fields for the pushing out.
-Since the normal vector field can change by an integer independently along both preimages of a double value component, the family of the newly defined integer valued invariants is endowed with an action of $\Z \times \Z$.
-The main point is the identification of `the origin': we show that by using the Seifert framing on one preimage component, and the global normal framing on the other one, the resulted linking number is $0$.
+Motivated by this question, we define infinitely many versions of $L$ for each component of the set of double values by using arbitrary normal vector fields for the pushing out. \csere{Then,} we show that by using the Seifert framing on one preimage component, and the global normal framing on the other one, \csere{the resulting} linking number is $0$.
 Based on this relation between the two framings we provide a new direct proof for the equality $L_1=-L_2$.
-(Note that in general there are non-trivially covered double value components as well, which are also taken into account.
-For simplicity the brief summary in this paragraph is articulated only for trivially covered components.)